eMOElein/DynamicMusic/README.md

     },

     -- This filter is only checked if the game is currently in "combat" state.
-    -- Combat tracks are only played if the enemy's faction ID matches with one of the strings listed in this filter.
+    -- Combat tracks are only played if the enemy's faction ID matches with one or more of the strings listed in this filter.
     -- Look up the ID for a faction in the Construction Set.
     -- If this filter is not provided it will be ignored. enemyFactions = {